Canada's Wonderland: Cedar Fair era

 On 15 August 2018, Canada's Wonderland announced Yukon Striker, a B&M Dive Coaster which opened to the public on 3 May 2019.
 The ride features a 245 ft drop into an underwater tunnel in the centre of the Vortex helix, which has a top speed of 130 km/h.
 Upon opening, the ride became the tallest, fastest, and longest dive coaster in the world and features four inversions, more than any other dive coaster, including the first vertical loop on a Dive Coaster.
 They also announced the opening of Frontier Canada, a gold-rush-themed attraction area that includes Yukon Striker, Mighty Canadian Minebuster, Lumberjack, Soaring Timbers, Flying Canoes, Vortex, Timberwolf Falls and White Water Canyon.
 Canada's Wonderland also announced Winterfest, an immersive holiday-themed event.
-In addition, Wonderland announced that Dinosaurs Alive! would be closing on 28 October 2018.
+In addition, the park announced that Dinosaurs Alive! would be closing on 28 October 2018.
+The attraction's former gift shop is still used seasonally for WinterFest.

 On 4 February 2019, the park announced that Orbiter would not be opening for the 2019 season.
 Since the announcement, the attraction has been removed from the park and the area surrounding it was replaced with a pathway connecting Action Zone and Frontier Canada.

 On 14 August 2019, Canada's Wonderland announced the addition of two new attractions for the 2020 season.
 The first, Beagle Brigade Airfield, is a new children's ride located in Planet Snoopy.
 The attraction is mostly identical to the version at sister park Worlds of Fun in Kansas City, Missouri, which share the same name, but Wonderland's version is partially covered.
 In addition, the park announced Mountain Bay Cliffs for Splash Works, which is a cliff-jumping style attraction featuring multiple platforms of varying heights, the highest of which is 25 ft.
 Both of these attractions opened in 2021.

 On 22 November 2019, WinterFest debuted at Canada's Wonderland.
 WinterFest is a holiday event.
 During WinterFest, five million energy-efficient LED lights were strung on 800 trees, the buildings, the décor, and on Wonder Mountain.
 On International Street, the lake had been frozen into a skating rink called Snow Flake Lake.
 There were eight themed areas.

 On 16 June 2022, Canada's Wonderland announced Lazy Bear Lodge (marketed as Lazy Bear Lodge: Wood Fire Grille), which became the park's largest dining facility to date.
 The restaurant is located on the hillside beside Vortex's first drop, overlooking Yukon Striker and the rest of Frontier Canada, and features seating for over 500 guests, an indoor and outdoor bar, two floors, a multi-level outdoor patio, and numerous fire pits for guests to relax by.
 The menu is a Canadian-inspired rustic-grill BBQ, featuring local ingredients and two meat smokers.
+In addition, the menu is rotational, changing for each major season.
 The restaurant opened to the public on 17 September 2022, with the indoor bar opening a week prior.